zyueinfosec/starter-hugo-research-group/content/joinus/_index.md

   image: ''
 ---

-We are looking for self-motivated students who are interested in doing research in computer security and privacy to join our lab.
+We are always on the lookout for smart and motivated students (undergrad & grad) with strong academic background to join us.

 ## Ph.D.
 Positions
 Multiple fully-funded positions are available with an emphasis on the human factor analyais, cybercrime, reverse engineering, IoT/mobile security and program analysis.

-#### Required Qualifications:
+### Required Qualifications:

 - Passionate in Computer Security & Privacy, **Self-motivated**
 - Strong programming skills
 - Proficiency in English reading, writing, and speaking

-#### Preferred Qualifications:
+### Preferred Qualifications:
-Human factor & cybercrime
+*Human factor & cybercrime*

 - Degree in computer science, statistics, or a closely related field
 - Research experience in machine learning and data mining
 - Research experience in qualitative and quantitative analysis

-Reverse engineering, IoT/mobile security and program analysis
+*IoT/mobile security and program analysis*

 - Have experience in reverse engineering and program analysis